 Not currently scheduled

-Thanks for your interest in the Tai Chi courses at Int'l School of Shiatsu in Doylestown.
+Thanks for your interest in the Tai Chi courses at Int'l School of Shiatsu in Plumsteadville PA.
 A new beginner's class will start on Monday evenings in early 2018...details to be announced.

 You may reserve a place for this upcoming beginner's class by sending a non-refundable deposit of $40, or full payment of $150 ($40 of which is non-refundable) for a block of ten consecutive weeks.
 (If you send a deposit, the balance is due on the first night of class.)

 You may also pay online, using the Paypal link below, with either your credit card or Paypal.
 A small service charge is included to offset Paypal charges.
 Use the drop-down menu to choose full payment or deposit.

 Plumsteadville PA 18947